-- A4.
-Principles, methods, and applications of acoustics, psychoacoustics, and speech perception, with a focus on how each is impacted by hearing impairment throughout the life span - A5.
+- A1.
+Genetics, embryology and development of the auditory and vestibular systems, anatomy and physiology, neuroanatomy and neurophysiology, and pathophysiology of hearing and balance over the life span - A5.
 Calibration and use of instrumentation according to manufacturers' specifications and accepted standards - A6.
 Standard safety precautions and cleaning/disinfection of equipment in accordance with facility-specific policies and manufacturers' instructions to control for infectious/contagious diseases - A7.
 Applications and limitations of specific audiologic assessments and interventions in the context of overall client/patient management - A13.
 Principles of research and the application of evidence-based practice (i.e., scientific evidence, clinical expertise, and client/patient perspectives) for accurate and effective clinical decision making - A14.
-Assessment of diagnostic efficiency and treatment efficacy through the use of quantitative data (e.g., number of tests, standardized test results) and qualitative data (e.g., standardized outcome measures, client/patient-reported measures) - A17.
-Importance, value, and role of interprofessional communication and practice in patient care - A18.
-The role, scope of practice, and responsibilities of audiologists and other related professionals
+Assessment of diagnostic efficiency and treatment efficacy through the use of quantitative data (e.g., number of tests, standardized test results) and qualitative data (e.g., standardized outcome measures, client/patient-reported measures)